-Notes to the Consolidated Financial Statements For the years ended September 30, 2019 and 2018 (Expressed in Canadian Dollars)

-c) Property, Plant and Equipment
+(Formerly Colombia Crest Gold Corp.)
+Notes to the Consolidated Financial Statements Year ended September 30, 2020 Expressed in Canadian Dollars c) Property, Plant and Equipment

 Property, plant and equipment are recorded at cost, being the purchase price and directly attributable cost of acquisition or construction required to bring the asset to the location and condition necessary to be capable of operating in the manner intended by the Company, including appropriate borrowing costs and the estimated present value of any future unavoidable costs of dismantling and removing items.
 The corresponding liability is recognized within provisions.